instructure/canvas-lms/doc/api/sis_csv.md

 <td>text</td>
 <td>✓&#42;</td>
 <td></td>
-<td>The User identifier from users.csv, required to identify user.
+<td>The User identifier from users.csv, required to identify the user.
  If the user_integration_id is present, this field will be ignored.</td>
 </tr>
 <tr>